Gabby Petito was murdered by fiance Brian Laundrie, FBI says

 remember the case

 Gabby Petito and Brian Laundrie went on a trip across the United States in June.
-The plan was to drive along the West Coast of the country and visit all the parks in the region.
-However, on August 30, the influencer stopped contacting the family, while the boy returned to his home located in North Port two days later.
+The plan was to travel the West Coast of the country by car and visit all the parks in the region.
+However, on August 30, the influencer stopped contacting the family, while the boy returned to her home, located in North Port, two days later.

 On September 13, Laundrie’s family reported that he too had disappeared.
-Police told People magazine “there was a high possibility” the man died the same day he left his family.
+According to police to People magazine, “there was a high possibility” the man died the same day he left his family.

 Petito’s body was found on September 21 and the responsible team pointed to strangulation as the cause of death.